New classes started March 18th 2023! See description of the class process below. Any support to further this cause is always appreciated.

-The information that i am sharing with you is the result of over 16 years of work and both a Bachelor's and Master's degree program process as well as attendance at hundreds of conferences comprising many thousands of hours of research and education.
+The information that i am sharing with you is the result of over 20 years of work and both a Bachelor's and Master's degree program process as well as attendance at hundreds of conferences comprising many thousands of hours of research and education.
 The sticker price of the degree programs alone was over $70,000 dollars. i worked at least 40 hours a week while taking a full course load to get my Bachelor's degree and at least 15 hours a week in graduate school to help offset the cost.
 In addition i received multiple scholarships and a fellowship to defray expenses as well.
-That said, i ended up with $30,000 in student loans of which $15,000 remain after paying thousands of dollars additionally in interest.
+That said, i ended up with $30,000 in student loans of which i am just finished with after also paying thousands of dollars additionally in interest.

 However, in honor of Frank's tradition this class is held by donation!
 A suggested amount of $100 is greatly appreciated but any amount is helpful and needed!